Nishant1782/unittest1_patient-20IT070-main/README.md

 ## Command to commit to new branch
 git commit -m "Completed the task"
 ## Command to push the project to new branch
-git push --set-upstream origin {yourId}
+git push --set-upstream origin {20IT070}